SCToolsfactory/ProFlightDeckSupport/README.md

 <br>
 NOTE: THIS _ IS _ VERY _ EARLY _ WORK _ IN _ PROGRESS _ IT _ MAY _ JUST _ BREAK _ AT _ ANY _ TIME ;-)<br>

-# PFPaneClient V1.0 an SCJoyServer Client
+# PFPanelClient V1.0 an SCJoyServer Client

 Intends to connect to an SCJoyServer
 see: https://github.com/SCToolsfactory/SCJoyServer